actuary492/actuary492.github.io/_posts/ 2024-12-20-present-value.md

 <img src="https://actuary492.github.io/assets/images/cf3.png" alt="description" style="width: 80%; height: auto;">

 Now, what if I want to calculate the present value of the same cashflow series (paid at the end of the period) above in the picture, assuming same constant discounting rate of 5%, but at $t=1$?
 What this means is that cashflows in between $t \in (0,1]$ will be ignored.
 Why?
 The cashflow of 1 has been received/given out at $t=1$, thus it is not further in our interest to find the present value of 1 of $t=1$ as it has been received.
-What we now focus on is the cashflows in $t \in (1,5]$.
+What we now focus on is the cashflows in $t \in (1,5]$, or the cashflows from $t=2$ to $t=5$.
 Remember the point of present value is to calculate the current value of all cashflows to be given to or received in the future.
 Calculating the present value thus becomes as illustrated by the number line:

 $$
 PV_{t=1} = \frac{$1}{(1+0.05)^1} + ... + \frac{$1}{(1+0.05)^4} = $3.545951